Kahan Ho Tum (TV series)

 Kahan Ho Tum is 2018 a Pakistani television serial directed and produced by Zulfiqar Haider and written by Sabika Zainab.The drama featured Affan Waheed, Faisal Rehman and Sumbul Iqbal in lead roles.
-Set in the Walled City of Lahore, the series revolves around the cruel behaviour of society faced by a girl who doesn't involve in the activities of Kotha (brothel) but only lives there.
+Set in the Walled City of Lahore, the series revolves around the cruel behaviour of society faced by a girl who doesn't involve in the activities of Kotha but only lives there.

 Plot

 Noor, a young and pretty girl, lives with her mother, Salma Jahan, in the red-light district.
 Salma Jahan wants to shield Noor from the ills of her neighbourhood and send her to study at the university.
-Salma has told Noor that her father is no more, but in reality, Noor's father, Wali Khan, a well-to-do businessman, had left Salma (a courtesan or tawaif).
+Salma has told Noor that her father is no more, but in reality, Noor's father, Wali Khan, a well-to-do businessman, had left tawaif Salma.
 Salma's sister Sitara Jahan is the kotha madam.
 On Noor's first day at the university, she bumps into Zaviyar Khan and learns he is her classmate.
 Bushra, Zaviyar's cousin (Wali Khan's daughter and Baba Jaan's granddaughter), wants to marry Zaviyar.
 Murad Khan (Zaviyar's elder brother) gets attracted to Noor when he visits Chanda at the kotha.
 Salma slaps him when he tries to force himself on Noor.
 Later, Murad vows to take revenge.

 Zaviyar gets hit by a bullet when he tries to save Noor and Sawal from being abducted by goons.
 Chanda is in love with Murad, so she is upset that Murad is now obsessed with Noor.
 Noor and Salma visit Zaviyar in the hospital.
 Wali Khan and Murad also visit the hospital after learning about Zaviyar's injury.
 Murad wonders whether Zaviyar was attacked by the goons he had sent to kidnap Noor.
 Wali and Salma bump into each other at the hospital.
 Wali tells her that he has been trying to find her for many years.
 Salma runs away when Baba Jaan arrives there.